SPMDestinations/homebrew-tap/README.md

 the results as Homebrew formulas.
 This way Homebrew can cache components which are reused for different toolchains, and the installation is much easier.

-NOTE: Those host system requires a Swift 5.3 installation (e.g. Xcode 12).
+NOTE: The host system requires a Swift 5.3 installation (e.g. Xcode 12).

 ## Toolchain Installation